Top tips when reviewing Plain English Summaries

 For most of GOSH BRC funding calls, applicants are asked to submit a plain English summary of their research project.
 GOSH BRC uses this summary to publicise the research it funds to a general audience, and to effectively engage the general public in the outputs of the BRC.

-Therefore, we are interested to hear how Patient and Public Involvement (PPI) representatives think how easy it would be for patients and the public to understand the plain English summary of research projects.
+Therefore, we are interested to hear how easy Patient and Public Involvement (PPI) representatives think it would be for patients and the public to understand the plain English summary of research projects.
 We also support researchers to not only improve the plain English summaries for their projects but to use them as a foundation to build and adapt as their research develops.

 A plain English summary of a research proposal or science article is sometimes referred to as a ‘lay summary’ as it is aimed at an audience that is not expert in the ideas, methodologies or technical content described in the research proposal.
 These summaries should provide a concise and informative way to share research proposals or findings with a wider, non-specialist audience.
 The plain English summary is not the same as a scientific abstract.

-The National Institute for Health and Care Research (NIHR) states that a plain English Summary is:
+The National Institute for Health and Care Research (NIHR) states that a plain English summary is:

 A clear, easy to read summary that is as jargon free as possible.
 It provides an overview of the whole of your research study that readers can understand the first time they read it.

-“If the plain English summary is well written, somehow the whole application seems easier to assess – I have an idea of what it is about.”
-Public reviewer
+“If the plain English summary is well written, somehow the whole application seems easier to assess – I have an idea of what it is about.” - Public reviewer

 Plain English is a style of writing that the intended audience can understand on first reading.
 Well-written, plain English should engage and inform an audience.
 It is about clarity of language which avoids using jargon, technical terms, acronyms (abbreviations) and any other text that is not easy to understand.
 If technical terms are needed, they should be properly explained.
 When writing in plain English, the writer should not change the meaning of what they want to say, but they may need to change the way they say it.